Meet the Team

 Regional Vice President of Operations, Western Division

 Natasha Hennessy joined Genoa Healthcare in 2011 as a Site Manager for one of our St. Paul, Minnesota locations.
 In 2012, she was promoted to Director of Operations, where she oversaw 20 pharmacy locations in three states.
-Hennessy held that role until 2017, when she was promoted to Regional Vice President, Western Division, overseeing nine regions and Director of Operations, managing over 180 pharmacy locations.
+Hennessy held that role until 2017, when she was promoted to Regional Vice President, Western Division, overseeing seven regions and Director of Operations, managing over 140 pharmacy locations.

-Prior to Genoa, Hennessy worked as a Pharmacy Manager for Walgreens for six years.
+Prior to Genoa Healthcare, Hennessy worked as a Pharmacy Manager for Walgreens for six years.

 Jason Kan, PharmD